 After that one year in the AHL, Burke opted for a career change.
 He was accepted at Harvard Law School, where he graduated with a Juris Doctor in 1981.
 He soon began a successful six-year career as a player representative before launching his NHL executive career.

-Now an analyst with Rogers Sportsnet and Hockey Night in Canada, Brian is widely considered one of the most experienced, respected and knowledgeable executives in all of hockey.
-He most recently served as the President of Hockey Operations for the Calgary Flames.
+A former analyst with Rogers Sportsnet and Hockey Night in Canada, Brian is widely considered one of the most experienced, respected and knowledgeable executives in all of hockey.
+Newly appointed the President of Hockey Operations for the Pittsburgh Penguins, he previously held the same position for the Calgary Flames.
 Brian’s three decades worth of front-office experience also includes time as president and general manager with the Toronto Maple Leafs, Hartford Whalers, Vancouver Canucks and the Mighty Ducks of Anaheim, who captured the 2007 Stanley Cup with Burke at the helm.

 Brian also proudly served as general manager for the United States national men’s ice hockey team for the 2010 Winter Olympics in Vancouver.
 He also serves as a member of Rugby Canada’s Board of Directors